 Instructions to Authors

 Acta Historica Tallinnensia publishes peer-reviewed research papers and review essays in English and in Estonian.
 The papers should be written in clear, proper language and meet the following requirements.
-We publish only articles dealing with the history of the Eastern Europe, the Baltic Sea region and the Baltic States.
+We publish only articles dealing with the history of the Baltic Sea region and the Baltic States.

 The title should be concise but informative.